About the Institute

 - Form their own higher education research agendas

-Each of these components build on one another to create a holistic learning experience.
+*Each of these components builds on one another to create a holistic learning experience.
 Participants are required to participate in and complete all elements of the Institute.

-Cost: While there is no charge for any component of the Institute, participants are responsible for the cost to attend the face-to-face meeting (travel, lodging, and meals).
+Cost: While there is no charge for any component of the Institute, participants are responsible for the cost to attend the in-person meeting (travel, lodging, and meals).

-Prior to starting the course, participants are assigned to a research group and a dedicated mentor.
-The mentor supports group participants as they move through the course material, which includes:
+Prior to starting the course, participants are assigned to a research group.
+Course material includes:

 - An intensive introduction to NCES datasets

 - An introduction to research methodologies when using national datasets

 - Exercises that reinforce the content and allow participants to apply their new knowledge